 Studies suggest that high intakes of salt (sodium) can make asthma symptoms worse by making airways more reactive to allergens.
 Regions where salt consumption is high also tend to have higher rates of asthma.
 Moreover, excessive intake of salt can strip the body of potassium, a mineral that has been associated with improved lung function and reduced incidence of asthma in children.
 If you feel the food is lacking flavor, try using spices and herbs instead of excessive amounts of salt.
 Be also aware of the "hidden" salt that is present in many packaged and processed foods, such as commercial cereals, canned vegetables, and frozen meals.

 #10: Avoid Food Additives and Preservatives

-Some food additives and preservatives have shown to be strong asthma triggers in some people.
+Some food additives and preservatives have been shown to be strong asthma triggers in some people.
 Substances that may worsen asthma symptoms include benzoates, tartrazine, monosodium glutamate, and sulfites.
 Benzoates are antimicrobial preservatives that used in various products, particularly soft drinks.
 Tartrazine is an artificial food coloring used in many processed foods such as many canned vegetables, confectionery, soft drinks, sauces, chips, candy, cereals, instant soups, rices, pastas, butter, cheeses and pickled products.
 Monosodium glutamate or MSG is a flavor enhancer commonly used in Chinese restaurants and in many processed foods.
 Sulfites are used as preservatives in many packages foods and alcoholic beverages.
 The best way to avoid artificial substances in food is to eat unprocessed, organic foods.